 Wallacean Shortfall: The lack of information about species geographic distributions is a worldwide issue (Lomolino 2004).
 Despite the increasing effort to sample animals and plants independently in studies about interactions, we need a stronger effort to reduce this shortfall.
 Inferring ecological interactions only from co-occurrence data sometimes is not appropriate since interactions can be conditioned by biotic and abiotic processes, which are more complex than the simple presence of the two species in the same place at the same time (Blanchet et al. 2020).
-In this database we have only compiled verified interactions, but there is clearly a large gap in sampling and publishing about bat-plant interactions in the region (Figure 1).
-There is a huge amount of gray literature (especially theses) on bat-plant interactions produced by Neotropical universities and research institutes.
-However, most of those grey sources are not digitally available or cannot be freely used, which makes it even harder to fill the gaps in knowledge about the geographic distribution of bat-plant interactions.:
+In this database we have only compiled verified interactions, but there is clearly a large gap in sampling and publishing of bat-plant interactions in the region (Figure 1).

+There is a vast amount of gray literature (especially monographs, dissertations, and theses) on bat-plant interactions produced by Neotropical universities and research institutes.
+It is known this kind of production represents an essential dimension of biodiversity information.
+Including a larger share of grey literature may be crucial to diminish publication bias in ecological synthesis (Haddaway & Bayliss, 2015).
+However, most of those grey sources are not digitally available or cannot be freely used, making it even harder to fill the gaps in knowledge about the geographic distribution of bat-plant interactions.

+We encourage researchers to make available unpublished studies and data in different ways.
+For instance, as preprints in widely accessible repositories (e.g., arXiv, bioRxiv, and EcoEvoRxiv), data repositories (e.g., GitHub and Zenodo), or in academic social networks like ResearchGate.
+Those unpublished sources must include aspects that allow the secondary use of data, such as lists of species or interaction matrices, georeferenced study sites, sampling time, sampling effort, and, if possible, frequency of interactions.
+We also encourage researchers and students, who wish to contribute data to NeoBat Interactions, to contact the corresponding authors.

 Prestonian Shortfall: This shortfall concerns the gap in knowledge about species abundance (Cardoso et al. 2011).
-Most papers compiled in our database (55.5% of records) provide information on the presence of each interaction, but they include no abundance data.
+Most papers compiled in our database (55.5% of all records) provide information on the presence of each interaction, but they include no abundance data.
 Quantifying the strength of ecological interactions provides insight into the complex structure of mutualistic networks, which is not possible when only binary data are available (Fründ et al. 2016).

 Due to the variety of sampling methods used, quantifying the frequency of bat-plant interactions in a comparable way is very diﬀicult.
 Studies on bat diets, in which pollen or fecal samples are taken directly from the animal’s body, generally report interaction frequency as the number of samples of each bat species in which pollen or seeds of each plant species were found.
 However, in many cases, the authors do not report the total number of fecal samples collected for each bat species, and others only report the number of seeds obtained in the total samples of each bat species.

 Studies on plant visitation usually report the number of visits of each species of bats to each plant, and, in some cases, they report only the duration of flower visits or even the number of flowers visited.
 Despite being useful for studying autecology, much of these data are not useful for quantifying the strength of ecological interactions.
 Yet, collecting and reporting data to calculate the frequency of interaction between pairs of species as a proxy for interaction strength could be an option to overcome this shortfall (Vázquez et al. 2005).